dsyer/nix-demo/README.md

 }
 ```

-so now the shell has an environment variable called `MESSAGE`:
+Now the shell has an environment variable called `MESSAGE`:

 ```
 $ nix-shell